- 12 period cottages

 - Delightful woodland setting

 - Rest and relaxation

 - Great walking country

 Five minutes by car from the famous 'picture-postcard' village of Broadway, in the ancient hamlet of Buckland, lies Buckland Court, a delightful cluster of Cotswold stone cottages.
 Said to date back to the seventh century, Buckland nestles in a quiet valley set against a scenic wooded backdrop.
-Once a collection of old farm buildings, these cottages have been superbly converted and refurbished to create a wonderful peaceful holiday retreat.
+Once a collection of old farm buildings, these cottages have been superbly converted and refurbished to create a wonderfully peaceful holiday retreat.

 Buckland Court is part of the Holiday Property Bond portfolio offering exclusive access to over 1,400 properties to its 41,000 investors ("Bondholders").
 If you are not already a Bondholder and would like further details please see below.